 Description & Scope: This program includes targeted rehabilitation or replacement of a number of deteriorated and structurally deficient bridges, including bridge inspections, and load rating of bridges.
-This funding will focus on bridge replacement and preservation projects such as Hull Street Bridge over Manchester Canal, Columbia Street over Goodes Creek, Martin Luther King Bridge/Leigh Street Viaduct targeted repairs, Lombardy Street Bridge over CSX, and the Mayo Bridge.
+This funding will focus on bridge replacement and preservation projects such as Hull Street Bridge over Manchester Canal, Columbia Street over Goodes Creek, Martin Luther King Bridge/Leigh Street Viaduct targeted repairs, Lombardy Street Bridge over CSX, the Mayo Bridge, and Midlothian Turnpike over CSX.
 The FY22-26 request is for GO Bond funds only.